 Special Circumstances Enrolments (Referral Program)

-SIDE’s school psychologists, who gather information from a number of sources to assess eligibility (the family, the student’s current school, and clinician/specialist).
+SIDE’s school psychologists gather information from a number of sources to assess eligibility (the family, the student’s current school, and clinician/specialist).

 Categories of eligibility:

-Severe mental health
+- Severe mental health

-Pregnant and parenting young people
+- Pregnant and parenting young people

 SIDE’s receipt of an application for enrolment does not necessarily confirm enrolment.